adunc7/wonder/README.md

 - **Storage:** **Google Cloud Storage (GCS) for generated assets**

 ## 🤖 Models used in Agents
--	"imagen-4.0-fast-generate-001" is used to generate the main image or cover image for the story.
+-	"imagen-4.0-fast-generate-001" was used to generate the main image or cover image for the story.
 -	“gemini-2.5-flash-image”, Nano Banana was used to generate the subsequent images with interleaved output.
+Option exists to upgrade to Nano Banana 2.
 -	“gemini-2.5-flash-preview-tts” was used to generate the audio narration.
 -	“veo-3.1-fast-generate-001” has also been used in testing to create video generation from the main image.
 -	Google Cloud Storage: Acts as the persistent "Memory Vault" for all generated assets, providing the frontend with signed URLs to display content back to the user.